Find out the best places to spot butterflies and discover how we've been working to support them.

 A woodland with a mix of tree and plant species in various stages of life is not only important for butterflies, but vital for a host of other wildlife too.

 Sunny but sheltered areas are great places to spot butterflies, so woodland tracks and clearings are ideal.
 You can often find butterflies feeding on brambles in the summer.
 Some rare species use the tree canopy to feed, so you’ll certainly need your binoculars for that!

-One of the likely butterflies you’ll spot in the dappled sunlight of glades and rides is the speckled wood.
+The dappled sunlight of rides is the perfect place to find a speckled wood.
 This brown butterfly with cream spots is one of the few species that has significantly increased in recent decades.

 Up for a challenge?

 Discover these rarer beauties in the nation’s forests...

 These butterflies rely on elm trees as the food plant for its caterpillars.
 Millions of elm trees have been lost across the UK over the last forty years due to Dutch elm disease, causing a massive decline in the butterfly too.

 These little butterflies can be tricky to spot.
 Look up in woodlands with elm and if you’re lucky you may find them fluttering in the canopy.

 Working with Butterfly Conservation and supported by Forest Holidays, we have planted 50 disease-resistant elm trees at Basing Wood in Hampshire as part of a wider butterfly conservation project.
 White-letter hairstreaks have been spotted nearby, so we’re hoping to attract the butterfly and boost their numbers in the coming years.